 - 3. Appeals Committee (appeals from an administrative hearing or Student Affairs Conduct Committee hearing) - a.
 The Appeals Committee is responsible for adjudicating cases after a decision has been rendered by a student conduct hearing board/officer.
 Appeals are granted on the basis of a substantial violation of the hearing procedure or new evidence, witnesses, or facts. - b.
-The Appeals Committee membership is comprised of the Dean of Students, a minimum of one staff member and one student.
-Decisions of the Appeals Committee are made by a simple majority vote. - c.
-Appeals may also be assigned to an administrative hearing officer for review.
+Appeals may be assigned to an administrative hearing officer for review.